About Me

 Dimensionless machine learning: Imposing exact units equivariance

-Journal of Machine Learning Research (to appear), 2022.
+Journal of Machine Learning Research 24, 2023.

 arXiv code